 - All evaluator reports must be on professional letterhead, typed, dated, signed and otherwise legible.

 - Documentation must be current.
 The granting of reasonable test accommodations is based on assessment of the current impact of the applicant’s disability on the testing activity.
-Since manifestations of disability may vary over time and in different settings, professional reports must be based on an evaluation that is no more than (1) year old and which reflect the applicant’s current condition.
+Since manifestations of disability may vary over time and in different settings, professional reports must be based on an evaluation that is no more than one (1) year old and which reflect the applicant’s current condition.

 - Describe the Applicant’s functional limitations.
 State and federal law define a person with a disability as someone with a physical or mental condition that limits one or more major life activities as compared to most people.
 Any report submitted in support of an applicant’s request for accommodation in testing must describe the applicant’s functional limitations due to the diagnosed disability and how such limitations will substantially limit the individual’s ability to take the examination under regular testing conditions.